davidweisss/iHodl/README.md

 ![ihodl](https://user-images.githubusercontent.com/1084645/46902779-7e73c780-cecb-11e8-84c6-b250f6e13a66.jpeg)
 This device runs the Bitcoin Core software implementation of the Bitcoin protocol and uses it disconnected and offline to generate new-to-the-universe bitcoin keys: private key, and (deducible from private key) public key, aka bitcoin wallet address.

-It runs on a standard linux distribution (Rasbian Lite, ie CLI / non-GUI).
+It runs on a standard linux distribution (Raspbian Lite, ie CLI / non-GUI).

 It runs on standard hardware:
 - Raspberry pi Zero